cnumr/GreenIT-Analysis-cli/README.md

 [...]

-# Uncomment if you need to configure proxy.
+# Uncomment if you need to configure the proxy.
 #RUN npm config set proxy $HTTP_PROXY
 ```